ckormanyos/pi-crunch-metal/README.md

 | GPIO16/H36    | in 10/9, out 8  | CS            |
 | GPIO18/H12    | in 1/2, out 3   | SCK           |
 | GPIO19/H35    | in 4/5, out 6   | MOSI          |

+The LCD pin connections and the input/output connections of the port expander chip are clearly identifiable in the image.